Constitution of the Socialist Educational Association

 The Chair shall preside at NEC, the AGM and at SEA Conferences.
 He/she is an ex officio member of all NEC sub-committees and of the Editorial Board of SEA publications.
 His/her role is as “primus inter pares” in the NEC and as a public representative of the Association

 The General Secretary is responsible for the organisation and administration of the Association.
 It is the General Secretary’s duty to prepare, in full consultation with the Chair and other Officers as may be necessary, the agendas and papers for meetings of the NEC and Finance and General Purposes, the AGM and of all sub-committees and for implementing their decisions.
 The General Secretary shall also be responsible (in consultation with the Chair) for relations with the press

 The Treasurer shall be responsible for keeping the finances of SEA in a sound condition, for maintaining the accounts, arranging audits and reporting to each meeting of the NEC and Annual Conference

-The Membership Secretary shall maintain an accurate list of members and affiliates and issue appropriate letters and information to new members
+The Vice-Chair membership shall maintain an accurate list of members and affiliates and issue appropriate letters and information to new members

 VICE-CHAIR DIGITAL CAMPAIGNS

 The Vice-Chair Digital Campaigns shall be responsible for the social media presence of the association and for keeping the website updated

 DEPUTY GENERAL SECRETARY

 The deputy general secretary shall be responsible for taking minutes and maintaining contact with branch co-ordinators as well as trade union liaison.

 YOUTH OFFICER (shall be under 30 years of age)